 |Trace||A log level describing events showing step by step execution of your code that can be ignored during the standard operation, but may be useful during extended debugging sessions.|

 Making Sense of Log Levels

 First of all – filtering.
 You can filter your logs to only show the ones having a given log level.
 For example, internally in Sematext, we use the severity name.
-Yes, we do like Syslog and in fact, we even support Syslog format when shipping logs to Sematext Cloud.
-So when I need to look for errors in our logs I can easily do that by using filters:
+Yes, we do like syslog and in fact, we even support syslog format when shipping logs to Sematext Cloud, our cloud monitoring tool.
+So, when I need to look for errors in our logs I can easily do that by using filters:

 The second thing is the alerting functionality.
 Alerting is a very powerful tool, but can be overwhelming.
 Alerts should be actionable.
 That means that an alert should be an alert if someone needs to take an action on it by doing something.
 For example, remove files from a device to avoid hitting 100% of disk utilization.

 If your application logs use the log levels well you can create alerts on all CRITICAL log level messages.
 As we already mentioned, the CRITICAL log level means that the crucial part of the application is not working and we are not delivering a business logic, so a total failure.
 You can potentially create alerts on ERROR log level messages as well, but that highly depends on the functionality.
 For example, in Sematext Cloud, we can easily create an alert for any log event that will have a CRITICAL log level: